 Throughout my life, I have been constantly reminded that when purchasing new networking hardware, you’re stuck choosing from three categories.
-Cheap and barley functional, moderately priced and mediocre, or great and expensive, but over the past few years, that narrative seems to have changed.
+Cheap and barely functional, moderately priced and mediocre, or great and expensive, but that narrative seems to have changed over the past few years.
 Now cheap and decent networking hardware is easy to find, but truly good networking hardware that won’t break the bank is now also becoming available at an ever-increasing rate.
-I was contacted earlier this year by a company called EnGenius and asked if I would like to review a new sub $130 8-Port Gigabit Poe L2 Managed Switch they were launching soon.
+I was contacted earlier this year by a company called EnGenius and asked if I would like to review a new sub, $130 8-Port Gigabit Poe L2 Managed Switch they were launching soon.

-The ECS1008P 8-Port Gigabit Poe L2 Managed Switch and a ECW120 Cloud Managed Beamforming WiFi 802.11ac Wave 2 Indoor Access Point arrived a few weeks later and I sat it on my desk with the full intent of getting started on the review ASAP, but as it does, life got in the way a bit due to the pandemic of 2020 as well as a few other life events.
+The ECS1008P 8-Port Gigabit Poe L2 Managed Switch and an ECW120 Cloud Managed Beamforming WiFi 802.11ac Wave 2 Indoor Access Point arrived a few weeks later, and I sat it on my desk with the full intent of getting started on the review ASAP, but as it does, life got in the way a bit due to the pandemic of 2020 as well as a few other life events.
 I finally managed to get everything set up and configured about a month ago and have been playing with the switch and learning its ins and outs ever since.
-Before we get into the review, I want to be completely transparent and say upfront that I am not a network engineer, and I have no formal training in the IT fields.
-I am, however, a small business owner, a computer hardware enthusiast, and a consumer electronic reviewer with more than 5,000 articles and reviews across the web.
-So, keep that in mind, and consider this more of an overview, and debriefing on my personal experience installing, and using both of these devices.
+Before we get into the review, I want to be completely transparent and say upfront that I am not a network engineer, and I have no formal training in the IT field.
+However, I am a small business owner, a computer hardware enthusiast, and a consumer electronic reviewer with more than 5,000 articles and reviews across the web.
+So, keep that in mind, and consider this more of an overview and debriefing on my personal experience installing and using both of these devices.

 From the Manufacturer: The EnGenius ECS1008P